Kamylosp/Kyros/README.md

 Using Miros OS in a STM32

-This project was used in Real Time System course during the 2024.2 for me.
+This project was used in Real Time System course during the 2024.2 semester for me.